duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 **Jekyll generates output.**
 Finally the liquid templates are "rendered", thereby processing any liquid syntax provided in the templates and saving the final, static representation of the file.

-{% include alert warning='Because Jekyll computes the entire site in one fell swoop, each template is given access to a global site hash that contains useful data.
+{% include alert warning='<b><ins>Notes:</ins></b><br>Because Jekyll computes the entire site in one fell swoop, each template is given access to a global site hash that contains useful data.
 It is this data that you will iterate through and format using the Liquid tags and filters in order to render it onto a given page. <br>Remember, in Jekyll you are an end-user.
 Your API has only two components: <br><ul><li> The manner in which you setup your directory.</li> <li> The liquid syntax and variables passed into the liquid templates.</li></ul>' %}
 All the data objects available to you in the templates via Liquid are outlined in the API Section of Jekyll-Bootstrap.
 You can also read the original documentation [here][8]:

 ##**Conclusion**